 Jon says: “Animals are amazing; I’m in awe of how they fend for themselves and adapt to their environment.”
-For him, interpreting their shapes and weaving them together to create the fascinating drawings is the challenge.
-“It is an intricate balance.
-A lot of thought has to go in to deciding how the flora and fauna merge and add structure within the bigger picture.
-It takes time and cunning to consider how each component part of the drawing will relate to another, in terms of relevance, shape, tone and form”.
-Whilst the wildlife images come from Jon’s observations, photographs and reference books, the flora is sometimes his artistic interpretation drawn from his life-long observations, and joy gained from walking in nature.
+For him, interpreting their shapes and weaving them together to create these fascinating drawings is the challenge.
+“A lot of thought has to go in to deciding how the fauna and flora will merge and how to add structure within the bigger picture.
+It takes time and cunning to consider how each component part of the drawing will relate to another in terms of shape, tone and form”.
+Whilst the wildlife images come from Jon’s observations, photographs and reference books, the flora detailing can sometimes be Jon’s artistic interpretation drawn from his experiences, imagination and joy gained from his walks in nature.